hoseaisnotjose/Connect-Four/README.md

 This game is easy to play.
 The following are the rules:

 1) The objective of the player is to be the first one to form a horizontal, vertical, or diagonal line of four discs
-2) The player will initially have chosen thier own discs
+2) The player will initially have chosen their own discs
 3) There are two assigned disks that are different colors
 4) On this game, the disks are either green or red